2.21. Lecture 15: Herds, flocks, and traffic jams¶

 speed = min(speed, self.speed_limit)

-# if current speed would collide with next driver, stop
+# if current speed would collide, stop

 if speed > dist: